 Such provisions reinforce enforcement strategies while reducing litigation risk through waiver awareness and clarity.

-Best Practices for Accepting Nonconforming Performance
+What Are Best Practices for Accepting Nonconforming Performance?

 Several prudent measures help a party accept nonconforming performance without risking an implied waiver: document the nonconformity immediately, communicate acceptance as conditional and without prejudice, reserve all rights in writing, and specify corrective steps or time to cure.
 The party should record the deviation against agreed performance standards, noting dates, identifying personnel, and preserving physical or digital evidence.
 A clear statement of nonconforming acceptance should state that acceptance is solely for the limited purpose of avoiding disruption, that contractual remedies remain available, and that acceptance does not constitute a waiver of future claims.
 The party ought to set precise remediation requirements and deadlines, quantify any offsets or deductions, and require acknowledgement by the performing party.
 Where appropriate, inspection and re-test provisions should be invoked.
 Legal counsel should review the communication to ensure language protects rights.
 Consistent internal procedures for handling nonconforming deliveries reduce risk and demonstrate contemporaneous reservation of remedies.